wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ### Noise detection

 The API Discovery module bases noise detection on the two major traffic parameters:

 * Endpoint stability - at least 5 requests must be recorded within 5 minutes from the moment of the first request to the endpoint.
 * Parameter stability - the occurrence of the parameter in requests to the endpoint must be more than 1 percent.

 The API structure will display the endpoints and parameters that exceeded these limits.
+The time required to build the complete API structure depends on the traffic diversity and intensity.

 Also, the API Discovery performs filtering of requests relying on the other criteria: